The current total supply of DOT is approximately 1.6 billion DOT, but you can check its most recent value in specialized dashboards:

-However, notice that Polkadot does not currently have a fixed maximum supply of DOT.
-Instead, new tokens are constantly minted to reward validators and nominators who help secure the network through staking, as well as to fund the Polkadot Treasury.
+Polkadot has a fixed maximum supply of 2.1 billion DOT.
+New tokens are minted to reward validators and nominators who help secure the network through staking, as well as to fund the Polkadot Treasury.

 This mechanism has evolved over time.
 Thanks to community initiatives and open referenda on Polkadot OpenGov, the inflation model has undergone several significant changes.